cScheiwi/drink-tracker/README.md

 - Enter your name
 - Select your gender and select your weight
-- Information about the fact that the data are without guarantee(user has to confirm)
+- Information about the fact that the data are without guarantee
-- Possibility to add different types of different drinks in different sizes on a pop up
+- Possibility to add different types of different drinks in different sizes
-- Show a list of all consumed drinks(drink, amount of alcohol)
+- Show a list of all consumed drinks(timestamp, drink, amount)
 - Show the current alcohol level
 - A button to reset all
 - A button to reset a specific drink